 On June 2016, a meeting was held Kenya to validate the first draft of the SOGIE toolkit.
 The validation meeting brought together five NHRIs (Ghana, Kenya, Malawi, South Africa and Uganda), a SOGIE reference group and an independent consultant.
 Intensive information gathering, desk reviews and interviews with relevant persons and NHRIs informed the initial draft of the toolkit.

-E-learning courses on the SOGIE for staff from the five NHRIs are ongoing.
+From January 2017, e-learning courses on the SOGIE for staff from the five NHRIs will commence.
 This will be followed by face-to-face workshop with participating NHRI staff with technical assistance from the SOGIE reference group.
 Action plans developed by NHRIs during the e-learning classes/courses and at the end of the workshops will be implemented with support from NANHRI.
 A mid-term and final evaluation will be conducted to assess whether any marked changes have occurred in the way NHRIs address SOGIE-related violations.

 According to the State Sponsored Homophobia Report (ILGA, 2016), 33 states in Africa still criminalise consensual adult same sex acts.
 Seven states in Africa have propaganda and morality laws that prohibit freedom of expression related to sexual orientation.
 Sudan, Mauritania, 12 Northern States of Nigeria and Southern parts of Somalia have death penalties.